-During its 40 years of existence, the Festival des 3 Continents, devoted to the cinema of Asia, Africa and Latin America, has continuously revisited the heritage and history of a cinema often distant from the established points of reference of filmgoers, and at the same time has attempted to grasp the movements in the cinema today.
-At a time of accelerated evolution and an abundance of systems of images in movement, what stage has a cinema asserting its singularities and its adaptation to an environment in full transformation now reached?
+In the course of its 40 years of existence, the Festival des 3 Continents, devoted to the cinema of Asia, Africa and Latin America, has continuously revisited the heritage and history of cinemas often distant from the points of reference of filmgoers, and at the same time grasped the movements in the cinema today.
+At a time of accelerated evolution and an abundance of systems of images in movement, what stage has the cinema reached in its adaptation to an environment in full transformation ?

 To celebrate its 40th edition, the Festival is proposing an inventory of contemporary cinema, combining a book and a programme of 40 films which delineate the cinema landscape of the 3 continents since the turn of this century.
 This is an invitation to see once again works which are considered landmarks in our eyes, certain films lost from view, or to evaluate gestures existing on the fringes of our screens, in the indeterminate and murmuring zones of the current reconfiguration of images.

 As Paris, Taiwan’s capital became the privileged setting of many films.
 The programme Taipei Stories brings together 12 films from different periods of the history of Taiwanese cinema.
 It reveals, through the stories and aesthetics of successive generations of Taiwanese filmmakers, the transformations of the city.

 With the support of the Taiwan Ministry of Culture, The Taiwan Cultural Centre in Paris and the collaboration of the Taiwan Film Institute.

 Since 2010, the Festival des 3 Continents has proposed each year a programme around a theme which is open to different types of audience but conceived above all for secondary school children.
 Under the title About Frontiers and People, this programme conceived with a group of researchers intends to reflect on the capacity of the cinema to handle a very contemporary question : exile and borders.